webdriverio/webdriverio/packages/webdriver/README.md

 > A lightweight, non-opinionated implementation of the [WebDriver](https://w3c.github.io/webdriver/webdriver-spec.html) and [WebDriver BiDi](https://w3c.github.io/webdriver-bidi/) specification including mobile commands supported by [Appium](http://appium.io/)

 There are [tons](https://github.com/christian-bromann/awesome-selenium#javascript) of Selenium and WebDriver binding implementations in the Node.js world.
-Every one of them have an opinionated API and recommended way to use.
-This binding is the most non-opinionated you will find as it just represents the [WebDriver specification](https://w3c.github.io/webdriver/webdriver-spec.html) and doesn't come with any extra or higher level abstraction.
+Every one of them has an opinionated API and recommended way to use it.
+This binding is the most non-opinionated you will find as it just represents the [WebDriver specification](https://w3c.github.io/webdriver/webdriver-spec.html) and doesn't come with any extra or higher-level abstraction.
 It is lightweight and comes with support for the [WebDriver specification](https://w3c.github.io/webdriver/webdriver-spec.html) and Appium's [Mobile JSONWire Protocol](https://github.com/appium/appium-base-driver/blob/master/docs/mjsonwp/protocol-methods.md).

 The package supports the following protocols: